Brazil Rio Xingú photo article by Peter Petersen

 I found this Peckoltia vittata hiding in the trunk.
 Closer to the water falls but in still water.

 The are several species of pike cichlids in the river but most of them seem to be undescribed.
 This is a juvenile of the species I found to be most common there.
-Crenicichla sp."Rio Xingu".
+Lugubria sp.
+"Rio Xingu" (formerly Crenicichla sp.
+"Rio Xingu").

 They seem to have parental care for a much longer period of time than other pike cichlids I have encountered.
-Here a group of juvenile Crenicichla sp."Rio Xingu".
+Here a group of juvenile Lugubria sp.
+"Rio Xingu" (formerly Crenicichla sp.
+"Rio Xingu")

-These juvenlie Crenicichla sp."Rio Xingu" are around 12-15 cm and still under their parents care.
+These juvenile Lugubria sp.
+"Rio Xingu" (formerly Crenicichla sp.
+"Rio Xingu") are around 12-15 cm and still under their parents care.

-The adults of Crenicichla sp."Rio Xingu" can change color from black to this which seem to be their favorite color.
+The adults of Lugubria sp.
+"Rio Xingu" (formerly Crenicichla sp.
+"Rio Xingu") can change color from black to this which seem to be their favorite color.

 Rhinodoras boehkei is also hiding under til rocks in the fast-flowing water in the river.
 Perfectly camouflaged.
 I also found some under the leaves in the still-water pools.